A book review!

 The group included young and old women from a diverse range of backgrounds, some mothers / some not, some breastfeeding, and some post-surgical after lumpectomy, mastectomy, breast reduction, gender reassignment, or implant surgery.
 It’s a desperately-needed bite of reality in an age of media lies; a vital piece of work that everyone in the west should read.
 On a more personal level, it made me feel better about my own body — I was able to place my own shape and size within a group of a hundred others, and found myself feeling comfortable.

-In some cases, the pictures and stories were familiar; others were admirable and/or stunningly beautiful, and all were human.
 Every single story had something to give; en masse, they were deeply moving.
 It felt like walking into a room full of friends.
 It was a privilege to read.